 A Conservatorship in California is when a person is appointed by the court to look after another person’s financial and physical well-being.
 This is not always a great situation to be in since the court may appoint someone who would never be chosen by the individual or their family.
 Fortunately, there are a few simple ways to avoid a Conservatorship or at the very least, to ensure the person you choose is named as your conservator.

 Power of Attorney

 A Power of Attorney is a legal tool that grants an agent the authority to act on behalf of a person in financial matters, such as paying bills, buying and selling real estate, and conducting business dealings.
 The Power of Attorney helps avoid a conservatorship since an agent is already appointed to handle financial decisions.
 However, there are some cases where the agent was accused of mismanaging financial affairs or gave up their status as agent, which led to court hearings.

-Living Will and Designation
+Living Will and Designation of Healthcare Agent